Latin lover: After World War II

 Outbreak of the war made the type look totally obsolete, so after the war ended only rare actors appeared in the type, and even then, only for the short period of their careers: Louis Jourdan and Gérard Philipe in the late 1940s, Tony Curtis and Rossano Brazzi in the 1950s and Omar Sharif in the late 1960s.
 Marcello Mastroianni did some type acting but also very effectively evoked and parodied it in several films, while only partially it was represented by Robert Redford, Burt Reynolds, Gérard Depardieu and Michael York in the 1970s.
 Still, the type survived through the 1980s in the cinema of South America and was revived to some extent in the 1990s with Antonio Banderas.

 Other Latin Lovers of world cinema, partially or through their whole careers, include Warner Baxter, Iván Petrovich, Pierre Blanchard, George Raft, Cesar Romero, Fernando Lamas, Ricardo Montalbán, Sal Mineo, John Gavin, George Hamilton, Jean-Paul Belmondo, Alain Delon, Al Pacino, Sylvester Stallone, John Travolta, Andy García, Olivier Martinez and Vincent Perez.

-In time, the term spread to other arts, like music, with typical representatives being father and son Julio Iglesias and Enrique Iglesias.
+Following the "Latin explosion" in the music industry in the late 1990s, some artists were referred to as such because of their image, such as Julio Iglesias, his son Enrique Iglesias, Ricky Martin and Luis Miguel.